offby1podcast/archive/004-text-editors.md

 # Text Editors

+From Windows Notepad to bull-blown IDEs, what are the features of text editors that you look for?

 Released: 29th Jun 2021.

 ## What have we been working on?

 ### Greg's week

 (01:48)

-+ Open source projects, getting and managing contributions.
++ Open source projects, getting and managing contributions. (https://github.com/PhpGt/Dom, https://github.com/php-actions/composer)
 + Having to deal with stupid contracts for simple work.
 + More HTML Emails!